podopshosting/riley-chat/DEPLOYMENT_SUMMARY.md

 ### Important Security Notes

-⚠️ **CRITICAL**: The Salesforce password was found in the secrets:
+⚠️ **CRITICAL**: Salesforce credentials found in code have been removed:
-- Username: robwinters@pandaexteriors.com
+- All credentials are now stored in Secrets Manager (not in code)
-- Password is now stored in Secrets Manager (not in code)
+- Please update passwords in Salesforce immediately as they may have been exposed
-- Please update the password in Salesforce immediately as it may have been exposed
+- Update the secrets in AWS Secrets Manager with new credentials

 ### Next Steps